tabishnaqvi1311/CulinaryCrave/README.md

 ## Aims

-- Switching from basic CSS to Tailwind
+[x] Switching from basic CSS to Tailwind
-- Learning how to handle big databases, and optimizing backend, all while practicing my Front-End skills
+[x] Learning how to handle big databases, and optimizing backend, all while practicing my Front-End skills [x] Learn how to work with RESTapis

 ## You Can Contribute!